ctrlShiftBryan/RooFlow/README.md

 ## Manual Installation

-If the automatic installation doesn't work for some reason:
+If the automatic installation doesn't run (which may happen if npm scripts are disabled in your environment):

 ```bash
 node node_modules/rooflow/install.js